Plastic Hearts: Artwork

 The album artwork for Plastic Hearts was photographed by Mick Rock, who is widely known for his work with artists including Joan Jett and Debbie Harry.
 It was the last album cover taken by Rock who died in 2021.
-The standard cover applies a pink filter to Cyrus' image, while limited edition copies from Cyrus' website feature black-and-white and full color variants.
+The standard cover includes the name of the album written sideways and an image of Cyrus with a pink filter, reminiscent of the cover of Generation X's 1981 album, Kiss Me Deadly.
+There are also limited edition copies from Cyrus' website featuring black-and-white and full color variants.
 Cyrus is pictured on the cover with a blonde mullet, wearing a Jean Paul Gaultier sleeveless black-and-white shirt with the word "censored" printed on it, and accessorized with silver jewelry.

 Composition

 Influences

 In terms of musical influence, Cyrus described the album as "[having] kind of everything".
-She later explained that she considers her to be "genderless" and a "mosaic of all the things [she's] been in before "Vanity Fair.
-She compared her work to Ronson for "rocked, modern Debbie Harry or Joan Jett ", while her respective collaborations with Mike Will Made It and Wyatt brought elements of hip hop and alternative pop.
-In September 2020, the singer cited the heavy metal band Metallica and pop princess Britney Spears as influences for the album.
+She later explained that she considers it to be "genderless" and a "mosaic of all the things [she's] been in before" in an interview for Vanity Fair.
+She compared her work with Ronson to "rocked, modern Debbie Harry or Joan Jett", while her respective collaborations with Mike Will Made It and Wyatt brought elements of hip hop and alternative pop.
+In September 2020, the singer cited the heavy metal band Metallica and pop singer Britney Spears as influences for the album.